-While there are many different points of view on ethics, four moral standards help students integrate several points of view: rights (concerning the basic needs and welfare of particular individuals), justice (concerning how the positive and negative effects of an action or policy are distributed among a group), utility (concerning the positive and negative effects of an action or policy on others), and care (concerning our responsibilities to people in our family, workplace, and community).
+While there are many different points of view on ethics, four moral standards help students integrate several points of view: rights (concerning the basic needs and welfare of particular individuals), justice (concerning how the positive and negative effects of an action or policy are distributed among a group), utility (concerning the positive and negative effects of an action or policy on the general public), and care (concerning one's responsibilities to people in one's family, workplace, and community).
 In the workplace, employees have ethical obligations to their employer, to the public, and to the environment.

-Technical communicators should know the basics of copyright law, which covers the protection of the rights of authors.
-Students need to learn about protections for intellectual property so that they properly protect their companies' work and so that they do not misuse work that others have created.
+Technical communicators should know the basics of four areas of law: copyright, trademark, contract, and liability.
+Copyright law, which covers the protection of the rights of the author, is often deliberately vague.
+That said, students need to learn about protections for intellectual property so that they properly protect their companies' work and so that they do not misuse work that others have created.
+Trademarks are different from registered trademarks, which provide substantial legal protection.
+Expressing trademarks correctly in communication can help protect them.